Azure/kubernetes-keyvault-flexvol/README.md

     testvalue
     ```

 **NOTE** When using the `Pod Identity` option mode, there can be some amount of delay in obtaining the objects from keyvault.
 During the pod creation time, in this particular mode `aad-pod-identity` will need to create the `AzureAssignedIdentity` for the pod based on the `AzureIdentity` and `AzureIdentityBinding`, retrieve token for keyvault.
 This proccess can take time to complete and it's possible for the pod volume mount to fail during this time.
-When the volume mount fails, kubelet will eventually keep retrying until it succeeds.
-So the volume mount will eventually succeed after the whole the process for retrieving the token is complete.
+When the volume mount fails, kubelet will keep retrying until it succeeds.
+So the volume mount will eventually succeed after the whole process for retrieving the token is complete.

 ### Specific use cases ###